 But of course for the pedestrian scale to be an advantage to your business, you have to have pedestrians.
 And they really don't want to get their shoes muddy, have to walk in the street for half a block where there's no sidewalk, or trip over the sidewalk section displaced by tree root upheaval.

 Where there's a sidewalk network, repair and maintain it.
 If there are a few missing links, correct that if you want a walkable community.
+In many states, a special assessment can be levied to pay for sidewalks.
+While this places the financial burden solely on homeowners ultimately, of course this is a fair way for municipalities to be able to afford to finance and oversee sidewalk projects.

 Where residential areas or strip malls were developed with no sidewalks, your journey to a walkable community will be tougher.
 Lobby your municipal government to figure out a plan to install the walks.